-- (a) This section 3 sets out details of the technical requirements which Users must satisfy as a condition of connection of any equipment to the transmission and distribution systems (including embedded generating units), except where granted an exemption by the Network Service Provider in accordance with sections 12.33 to 12.39 or the Authority in accordance with sections 12.40 to 12.49 of the Access Code. - (b) This section 3 assumes the times a User's facility may operate will not be restricted, except in accordance with these Rules.
-Additional operating restrictions may be agreed by a Network Services Provider and a User.
-In such circumstances the Network Services Provider may impose requirements over and above those shown in this section 3 to ensure that the User's facility only operates in accordance with the agreed restrictions.
-The additional operating restrictions and any additional requirements must be specified in the relevant connection agreement. - (c) The objectives of this section 3 are to facilitate maintenance of the power system performance standards specified in section 2.2, so that other Users are not adversely affected and that personnel and equipment safety are not put at risk following, or as a result of, the connection of a User's equipment.
+- (a) This section 3 sets out details of the technical requirements which Users must satisfy as a condition of connection of any equipment to the transmission and distribution systems (including embedded generating units), except where granted an exemption by the Network Service Provider in accordance with sections 12.33 to 12.39 or the Authority in accordance with sections 12.40 to 12.49 of the Access Code. - (b) The objectives of this section 3 are to facilitate maintenance of the power system performance standards specified in section 2.2, so that other Users are not adversely affected and that personnel and equipment safety are not put at risk following, or as a result of, the connection of a User's equipment.

-The scope of these Rules does not include the technical requirements for the provision of ancillary services either in accordance with the relevant provisions of the Market Rules or under a commercial arrangement with the Network Services Provider.
+The scope of these Rules does not include the technical requirements for the provision of ancillary services either in accordance with the relevant provisions of the Wholesale Electricity Market Rules or under a commercial arrangement with the Network Services Provider.
 Users who provide these ancillary services may be required to comply with technical requirements over and above those specified in this section 3.
 These additional requirements will be specified in the relevant ancillary services contract.